 The family law attorneys at Goldstein Law Group have more than 100 years of combined experience in this delicate area of family law.

 The attorneys at Goldstein Law Group extensive experience assisting New Jersey residents with a myriad of custody and visitation related issues, including grandparent’s visitation rights, and we are here to help you when you are experiencing problems seeing your grandchildren.
-To schedule an appointment to speak to one of our knowledgeable New Jersey family law attorneys, call us at 732-967-6777 and ask for a free consultation.
+To schedule an appointment to speak to one of our knowledgeable New Jersey family law attorneys, call us at 732-967-6777 and ask for a Free 10 Minute Case Evaluation*.
 We have offices conveniently located in Old Bridge, (Middlesex County) and Brielle, (Monmouth County), and serve clients in all county courts throughout the State of New Jersey including Ocean County, Monmouth County, Burlington County, Somerset County, Union County, Essex County, Hudson County, and all counties throughout the State of New Jersey.